Top Contact Information

 Do not give your pet human medications or medications not prescribed for this procedure.
 Using medications not recommended by your veterinarian can cause severe reactions or possible organ damage.

-If you’re unfamiliar with giving your cat or dog oral medications, ask your veterinarian for safe and low-stress ways to administer medications to your pet.
+If you’re unfamiliar with giving your cat oral medications, ask your vet or our spay and neuter clinic in Rio Rancho for safe and low-stress ways to administer medications to your pet.

 Aftercare Recommendations